Artificial IntelligenceWriting SEO Articles with AI: 8 Practical Steps

 - You will get ready-to-use prompts and real examples for immediate application

-Combining AI and SEO means writing articles that search engines and readers both love -- in half the time.
-But the wrong approach (copy-pasting ChatGPT output) hurts your rankings more than it helps.
+Combining AI and SEO means writing articles that search engines and readers both love — in half the time — but the wrong approach (copy-pasting raw ChatGPT output without editing) actively hurts your rankings by producing content Google classifies as low-quality spam.

 The goal: An article that ranks on Google's first page and delivers real value to readers.

-8 Steps to Write an SEO Article with AI
+What Are the 8 Steps to Write an SEO Article with AI?

 Step 1: Keyword Research